aghlichl/NBA-Snap-Shot/README.md

 ```

 ## Future Direction
-* Search functionality for the players
+* Search functionality for the players, more advanced analytics